 - Are empowered to think critically, create, share, and then take action in their communities.

 - Learn and apply advanced literacy and English language skills, and develop a set of media production and digital literacy skills that contribute to their vocational training.

 - Discover career pathways and opportunities in the technology sector by participating in TMS-supported career panels and mentorship programs with top technology companies such as Google Hyderabad.

 - Initiate connections with organizations that are working to directly solve the social and environmental issues that the students identify through experiential learning projects.

 - Connect their voices to the global community by sharing their work on a blog and through exchanges with teenagers near and far.

 Past stories include but are not limited to:

-*Interested applicants should take time to read over TMS’s blog and explore TMS’s Vimeo Channel, as these portals will offer a very clear picture of what day-to-day activity would be like and what kind of student work is expected to be produced.
+Students conceptualize, shoot, and produce the digital stories entirely on their own. *This is very much an opportunity for adventurous, independent, and self-motivated individuals who want to work directly on the ground in a teaching environment. *Interested applicants should take time to read over TMS’s blog and explore TMS’s Vimeo Channel, as these portals will offer a very clear picture of what day-to-day activity would be like and what kind of student work is expected to be produced.
 Applicants will also get to know the student populations through watching the videos. © The Modern Story